SharonLawal/NextList/README.md

 We welcome your feedback and contributions to make this to-do list app even better!
 Feel free to open issues, suggest enhancements, or contribute code.

 # Get Started:
-Visit [Demo Link] to try out the app.
+Visit https://nextlist.000webhostapp.com/Home.html to try out the app.

 Let's make task management simpler together!